blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 		- It is like the opposite of Sankhya school of thought
 			- It sees the world as a manifestation or projection of Brahman
 	- **Foundational Texts**
-		- Brahma Sutras by Vyasa Maharshi
+		- Brahma Soothras by Vyasa Maharshi / Baadaraayana
 	- **General Description**
 		- **Koshas** (Sheaths)
 			- Atman is covered up by different sheaths